-Below, you’ll find some super insightful (and sometimes funny) anonymous answers to questions I asked editors and writers about PR mailer boxes.
+Below, you’ll find some super insightful (and sometimes funny) anonymous answers to questions I asked editors and writers about PR boxes.
 From things they love and hate to see in mailers, to which box has been their favorite.
 And ways in which brands can really stand out from our mountains of mailers, I hope publicists find this Q&A helpful as we all continue to navigate our two-years-old-but-still-feels-incredibly-new normal.

 “I really love originality and clever packaging.
 I know we’re living in a world of eco-friendly.
 But it’s interesting to me to see how packaging evokes a certain perception about a product or a brand.
 Also love to see variety.
 It’s great if you want me to experience a product or food.
 But are there any complementary products that should go along with it?
 Please note that I’m referring to actual PR mailers.
 If someone is pitching me something and offers a sample, I don’t expect that package to be anything other than a regular box.”

-“I love seeing the new launch and pertinent information, or products selected specifically for my skin type.
+“I love seeing the new launch and pertinent information, or a custom mailer box with products selected specifically for my skin type.
 I feel guilty when I receive products that don’t work for my skin.
 They end up building up in my office until I look like a hoarder and have to give them away.
 I’m definitely a quality over quantity type of girl.
 I also love receiving functional things like beauty blenders and brushes.
 Hair masques, or cult-favorite products that I will definitely use or try.
 I get more excited over toothpaste (always use that) or socks (always lose those) than receiving an entire shade range of eyeshadow or foundation.”

 “This is not about mailers but I recently got a ‘newsletter’ from a PR agency outlining their monthly launches which I thought was efficient and convenient for everyone.”